Topic

 Common mistakes

-- Middle-lane hogging when the left lane is clear (offence since 2013)
+- Middle-lane hogging when the left lane is clear (careless driving — police have been able to issue an on-the-spot fixed penalty for it since 2013)

 - Driving in a lane closed by a red X